- The Aging Network

 - Advance Directives (forms) resulted from an Illinois law which enables an individual to authorize another person to handle personal and business affairs in the event he or she is unable to, due to absence, illness or disability, and/or, under a separate procedure, to make health care decisions.
 Advance Directives include:

-- Power of Attorney for Property (2011, 69 KB) (New form will be posted soon.), a document that allows a person to delegate to another person the power to make decisions regarding assets, finances, bank accounts, and other types of property, including real estate.
+- Power of Attorney for Property (2015, 175 KB), a document that allows a person to delegate to another person the power to make decisions regarding assets, finances, bank accounts, and other types of property, including real estate.

 - Power of Attorney for Health Care (2016, 65 KB), a document that allows a person to delegate to another person the power to make decisions regarding health care matters if the individual becomes unable to do so.